By Rachel Vecchio and Joyce Hylton, Extension Master Gardeners

 THE REALITY: A homeowner’s lawn and garden spring to-do list is usually long, including getting out the fertilizer and putting the spreader to work.
-But that particular chore may be unnecessary and even harmful, according to experts.
+But that particular chore may not be as necessary as one might think.
+This decision will be based on two things: your expectations for the lawn AND the amount and timing of fall fertilization.